FOR INTERNATIONALLY EDUCATED PROFESSIONALS

 Immigration

-Ensure that you can immigrate to Manitoba.
-Manitoba residency is a requirement.
-You will be asked to provide proof of Manitoba residency.
-Alternatively, you may provide the Manitoba Provincial Nominee Program (MPNP) "Confirmation of Nomination" which indicates you will be settling in Manitoba.
+Applicants are required to provide Confirmation of Identity (PDF).
+You may be asked to provide the Manitoba Provincial Nominee Program (MPNP) "Confirmation of Nomination" which indicates you will be settling in Manitoba.

 English Proficiency